Ellidiss/aadl-ellidiss/README.md

 ## Features

 This extension contains a full AADL parser allowing error detection.
 It detects syntax errors and missing or duplicate references and presents them.
 It parses and checks errors in all openned files and files in the current workspaces.
-The reference resolution works accros files and uses all parsed files including from AIC project (see [AADLInspector Integration](#AADLInspectorIntegration)).
+The reference resolution works accros files and uses all parsed files including from AIC project (see [AADL Inspector Integration](#AADL-Inspector-Integration)).

 ![Error](assets/errors.webp)